-

 Positron emission tomography (PET) combined with computed tomography (combined PET-CT) is the most sensitive technique for determining the location and size of cancerous lesions and how active the cancer cells are.
 If combined PET-CT scan is not available, a contrast CT scan of the chest, abdomen, and pelvis is done.
 Other tests such as magnetic resonance imaging (MRI) of the brain or spinal cord are done if symptoms of the nervous system are present.

 Bone marrow biopsy may be done, particularly when the blood tests show anemia or low platelet counts.
-In some types of non-Hodgkin lymphoma, the PET-CT can reliably detect bone marrow involvement, so a bone marrow biopsy may not always be necessary.
-In other types of non-Hodgkin lymphoma, the PET-CT cannot reliably detect bone marrow involvement and a bone marrow biopsy may be needed if staging would change the choice of treatment.
+In some types of non-Hodgkin lymphoma, the PET-CT scan can reliably detect bone marrow involvement, so a bone marrow biopsy may not always be necessary.
+In other types of non-Hodgkin lymphoma, the PET-CT scan cannot reliably detect bone marrow involvement and a bone marrow biopsy may be needed if staging would change the choice of treatment.

-Stages of Non-Hodgkin Lymphoma
+Treatment of Non-Hodgkin Lymphomas

 The treatment of non-Hodgkin lymphoma varies widely based on the subtype.

-For some people with indolent lymphomas, treatment is not needed when the lymphoma is first diagnosed.
-Studies show that waiting does not compromise outcome and prevents the patient from being exposed to side effects of treatment.
-For people with indolent lymphomas, treatment, when needed, extends life and relieves symptoms for many years.
-For people with aggressive lymphomas, cure is possible and therefore waiting without treatment is not usually done.
 The likelihood of a cure or long-term survival depends on the type of non-Hodgkin lymphoma and the stage when treatment starts.
 It is somewhat of a paradox that indolent lymphomas usually respond readily to treatment by going into remission (in which the disease is under control), often followed by long-term survival, but the disease usually is not cured.
 In contrast, aggressive non-Hodgkin lymphomas, which usually require very intensive treatment to achieve remission, have a good chance of being cured.

 Stage I non-Hodgkin lymphomas: Limited disease